stwomack/pcf-intro/README.md

 **PCF Environments**

 In order to perform the labs, you must be connected or logged into a live PCF environment.
 Initially you were asked to create a Pivotal Web Services (PWS) account for use in labs and afterwards.
-Two other environments have also been made available for use.
+One other environment hazs also been made available for use.
 Please see the [Pivotal Cloud Foundry Environment document](Common/env_info.md) for details.
 You should have been assigned a student number and PCF instance at registration.
 Otherwise the instructors will provide that information for your use.

 ## Course Materials